Develop-X/AWS/AWS Certified Solutions Architect/02_Identity & Access Management.md

 4. **AWS SDK** – various programming languages supported.

 Using Access Key ID and Secret Access Key – can be used only via accessing programmatically.
 Akin to username and password used while accessing the console

+### Billing Alarm

+- Create a billing alarm and create SNS topic for billing alarm.